The icons of China,

 The Yangtze Three Gorges

-Four nights downriver through the most-painted stretch of the Yangtze, on the only tier of cruise that's actually quiet.
+The most-painted stretch of the Yangtze, on the only tier of cruise that is actually quiet.

 Read this experience